SamBroner/backgrounder/README.md

 ## Background Info

+### Weather API
+We're using the Dark Sky API to power our forecasts.

 ### Notes on the Chron job

+#### This all happens as part of the prompt script, but the below is here because it's interesting!

 To run as a background task, you'll need to use launchd and a tweek an included plist file.

 Look at [com.launched.weathergenerator.plist](./bin/com.launched.weathergenerator.plist)